udexon/Phoshell/README.md

   - 3.3 contains long term consequences
   - focus on 4.
 4 is related to 2.
 Once 4 is finished, issues related to 3 will be clarified.
   - swap 3 and 4
-- 7: 3 problems have been copied to 3.3 / can be ignored

 ## 2. Theoretical Foundations of Phoshell